IgorGerasimow/IgorGerasimow/README.md

 ## Hi there 👋

-Senior DevOps Engineer with over 10 years of software engineering and DevOps experience.
-Adept at designing, building, and maintaining high-load distributed projects, microservices, and CI/CD pipelines.
-Passionate about automation, cloud-native best practices, and ensuring efficient and secure development cycles.
-Known for diligence, responsibility, and a keen interest in solving complex problems both independently and as part of a team.
+Lead DevOps Engineer with over 10 years of experience

+Expertise: Designing, developing, and maintaining high-load distributed systems, microservices, and CI/CD pipelines.
+Focus: Automation, cloud technologies, and best practices to ensure efficient and secure development cycles.
+Experience: Delivered projects in DeFi and RTB advertising sectors that demand resilience and scalability.
+Personal Qualities: Diligence, responsibility, and the ability to solve complex problems both independently and within a team.
+Ready to deliver innovative solutions and process optimizations for any large-scale project.

 ## Core Competencies